Horses in Germanic paganism: Niðstang

 Niðstangir (horse heads placed on poles) are referred to in Egils saga and Vatnsdæla saga, and are used as insults.

-Vólsa þáttr
+Vǫlsa þáttr

-Völsa þáttr describes how in 1029 CE, Olaf II of Norway visited a heathen household in disguise.
+Vǫlsa þáttr describes how in 1029 CE, Olaf II of Norway visited a heathen household in disguise.
 There, he witnessed a ritual involving a horse penis.
-Prior to the king's arrival, the horse had been butchered for its meat and the penis preserved.
-Each evening according to household custom, the family pass round the penis, which they refer to as "Vǫlsi", reciting verse.
+Prior to the king's arrival, the horse had been butchered for its meat and the penis preserved in linen and leeks.
+Each evening, according to household custom, the family pass round the penis, which they refer to as "Vǫlsi", reciting verse.
 The penis is referred to as "sacral object" (blæti) and was seen by the old woman of the house as "her god" (guð sinn).
 At the end of the þáttr, Olaf throws the penis into a fire.
 The role of the horse penis has been debated, with some scholars suggesting it formed part of the cult of Frey, or of another god, with Vǫlsi acting as their physical presence.